-- A comprehensive route assessment of the entire transportation route to verify clearance, load bearing and sweeping radius distances is recommended. - The substation access is recommended as the access position, based on safety considerations and mitigation measures outlined in the report.
-This is essentially a proposal to relocate the proposed existing access in order to meet the required sight distance requirements for the class of vehicle that will be using the access. - It is recommended that the access points be priority controlled and widened to allow for acceleration lane and dedicated right turn lane off the main road, which will incorporate the turning characteristics of the expected abnormal vehicles. - Clearance permits will be required for the transport of the WT components. - It is recommended that applications for Abnormal Permits be lodged to the Department of Transport and Public Works, Eskom, and Telkom (where affected) at the time of construction.
+- A comprehensive route assessment of the entire transportation route to verify clearance, load bearing and sweeping radius distances is recommended. - The main access to the development is proposed approximately 1.6 km east of the existing Main Road R319/DR01428 intersection.
+This is essentially the alternative location of the associated WEF facility infrastructure based on safety considerations and mitigation measures outlined in the report. - It is recommended that the access points be priority controlled and widened to allow for acceleration lane and dedicated right turn lane off the main road, which will incorporate the turning characteristics of the expected abnormal vehicles. - Clearance permits will be required for the transport of the WT components. - It is recommended that applications for Abnormal Permits be lodged to the Department of Transport and Public Works, Eskom, and Telkom (where affected) at the time of construction.

-Appendix A - Project Description: Hugo
+Appendix A - Project Description: Khoe